namshi/namshi.github.com/source/_posts/2014-06-03-goobye-muhammad.markdown

 in order to join an exciting startup.

 Bring your [Kameez](http://www.stylehoster.com/lpc/uploads/2014/01/Latest-Salwar-Kameez-Designs-2014-For-Pakistani-Men.gif) with you man, and remember you still have some brothers in Dubai!

+Aye!